bernie724/bash-gadgets/chtheme/README.md

 current: [monitorHDMI-2]: #replace with the connected monitor reset xfce [y/N] #reset will close xfce terminals, usually needed the first run Theme redspider loaded

-#after the only desktop panel has been created items on the panel can be added, removed and/or moved when using mktheme.sh
+##After the only desktop panel has been created (chtheme.sh run once)
+##items on the panel can be added, removed and/or moved when using mktheme.sh

 ##to create your own themes from a desktop setup (not everything is absorbed, only stuff I have got to)
 #vim theme.conf and